 2) A website redesign embraces changing trends

 As time passes, design trends change.
-And while you don’t want to chase trends for the sake of it, you always want your site to be on top of web design trends.
+And while you don’t want to chase trends for the sake of it, you always want your site to be on top of Web Design Belfast trends.
 We are now in a cycle where what’s old is new again, and retro looks are now fashionable.
 So adding some retro features to a site but with modern technological advances not only evokes nostalgia for the past, but prepares your site for the future.

 The real key is to identify which trends have legs and will be around for awhile versus those that may just barely survive 2021.
 Spend some time with benchmark data and perform analyses of the competition and the industry as a whole to make educated decisions about where the industry is going.

 3) A website redesign allows for business growth

 When businesses grow, sometimes change is inevitable in order to keep their site fresh.
 Perhaps you simply freshen up your site with a more clean design.
 Streamline some menus and make the site more intuitive.
 Allow customers to move around your site more freely and enjoy the experience.
 The needs of your customers and your business ten years ago may need an update to create a new user experience that allows for modern advancements and refreshed branding to pave the way for new growth.

 Be sure to set your expectations and your goals before embarking on this journey to redesign your website.
 Take some time to determine what on your current website does not align with your current goals.
 Remember, plans can change as your business grows.

 Does your site operate based on SEO best practices for the new decade?
 What are the latest Search Engine Optimisation (SEO) guidelines, and what is Google embracing when ranking websites?
 Take a good look at the areas of opportunity for your site and build your plan from there.